daiquocnguyen/daiquocnguyen.github.io/_pages/about.md

 </li>

 <li style="margin-top:0.5em;text-align:justify">
-  [11/2020] The extended abstracts of the preprint papers, <a href="https://arxiv.org/pdf/2008.05089.pdf" target="_blank">Quaternion Graph Neural Networks</a> and <a href="http://arxiv.org/abs/2009.12517" target="_blank">QuatRE: Relation-Aware Quaternions for Knowledge Graph Embeddings</a>, have been accepted to the NeurIPS 2020 Workshop on Differential Geometry meets Deep Learning (<a href="https://sites.google.com/view/diffgeo4dl/" target="_blank">DiffGeo4DL</a>).
+  [11/2020] The extended abstracts of the preprint papers, <a href="https://arxiv.org/pdf/2008.05089.pdf" target="_blank">Quaternion Graph Neural Networks</a> and <a href="http://arxiv.org/abs/2009.12517" target="_blank">QuatRE: Relation-Aware Quaternions for Knowledge Graph Embeddings</a>, have been accepted to the NeurIPS 2020 Non-archival  Workshop on Differential Geometry meets Deep Learning (<a href="https://sites.google.com/view/diffgeo4dl/" target="_blank">DiffGeo4DL</a>).
 </li>

 <li style="margin-top:0.5em;text-align:justify">